stclib/STC/README.md

 Motivation
 ----------

-The aim of this project was to create a small **Standard Container Library for the C99 language**.
+The aim of this project was to create a small **Standard Template library for the C language**.
 It should
 - be easy to use, have intuitive naming and consistency across the library.
 - be type safe.
 Have minimal usage of casting and void* pointers.
 - be highly efficient.
 Both in speed and memory usage.